Research directions

 Here are some of the research directions that I would be interested in:

-• Language model analysis: identifying the types of knowledge acquired from language model pre-training
+• Language model analysis: identifying the types of knowledge acquired from language model pre-training.

 • Language processing strategies: do NLP models perform well for the right reasons?
 What strategies should they follow when solving reasoning tasks?